University of Malaya-Wales

-Universiti Malaya-Wales (abbreviated as UM-Wales; Universiti Malaya-Wales, Prifysgol Malaya Gymru) is a private university based in Kuala Lumpur, Malaysia.
-It was founded in 2013 as International University of Malaya-Wales, which is a partnership between University of Malaya (UM) and University of Wales.
-It was renamed as University of Malaya-Wales on 7th March 2024.
+Universiti Malaya-Wales (abbreviated as UM-Wales; Universiti Malaya-Wales, Prifysgol Malaya-Cymru) is a private university based in Kuala Lumpur, Malaysia.
+It was founded in 2013 known as the International University of Malaya-Wales (IUMW) and is a partnership between Universiti Malaya (UM) and the University of Wales Trinity Saint David, UK.
+It was renamed to Universiti Malaya-Wales on 7 March 2024.

 UM-Wales offers both undergraduate and postgraduate programmes, and solicits both local Malaysian and international students.
-UM-Wales students are able to opt for dual programs of study whereby graduates of such dual programmes receive a degree from both the UM-Wales and University of Wales Trinity Saint David (UWTSD).
+UM-Wales students are able to opt for Dual Award programmes of study whereby graduates of such dual programmes receive a degree from both UM-Wales and the University of Wales Trinity Saint David (UWTSD).

-UM-Wales students are allowed to participate in student exchange programme which gives them the opportunity to study at UWTSD.
-UM-Wales students also have access to University of Malaya main campus facilities and library resources at no cost.
+UM-Wales students are given the opportunity to participate in a student exchange programme which give them the opportunity to study at UWTSD.
+UM-Wales students also have access to the Universiti Malaya main campus facilities and library resources at no cost.

-The UM-Wales campus is located on land leased from Bank Negara Malaysia that BNM acquired in 2017.
+The UM-Wales campus is located on a land leased from Central Bank of Malaysia (BNM) that it acquired in 2017.